 - If the damage and its repair exceed 50% of the ACV it is declared a total loss

 However, there is a glimmer of hope.
-The factors calculating ACV are unique to each individual case.
+The factors calculating ACV are unique to each case.
 Therefore, it is possible to get a better result.
 There have been cases where cars have been declared a total loss after minor damage.
-This was because they were a decade old, and no longer in demand.
+It was because they were a decade old and no longer in demand.
 Similarly, major damage to a brand new vehicle wouldn’t be considered a loss.

 What to Expect After

-Now, the insurance provider will take the insured value at the of signing the policy as the basis for calculating indemnity.
-However, this is subject to 20% deprecation per anum.
-Yes, this sounds bad.
+Now, the insurance provider will take the insured value before signing the policy as the basis for calculating indemnity.
+However, this is subject to 20% depreciation per annum.
+Yes, this doesn’t sound good.
 No, it isn’t illegal.
 Let us explain.

 How much indemnity you get depends on how long you’ve had the policy.
-If your policy is more than five years old you can expect a lower indemnity.
-However, if you face total loss damage within a year of the policy you can get a better deal.
-In fact, the insurance company will even pay for a replacement vehicle in the same value.
+You can expect a lower indemnity if your policy is more than five years old.
+However, you can get a better deal if you face total loss damage within a year of the policy.
+The insurance company will even pay for a replacement vehicle of the same value.

-However, if you buy a proper policy with collision coverage you’re chances are better.
+However, your chances are better if you buy a proper policy with collision coverage.
 Higher coverage for collision helps you cushion the financial blow of total loss.
 Therefore, it is highly important to read your policy thoroughly before signing.
 Ask questions, no matter how uncomfortable.
 Do your research.
 Conduct online comparisons.
 Don’t settle for a policy.